Anastassiia/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 y_train.txt,y_test.txt - with info about activities

-X_train.txt,y_train.txt - with data of features for each observation
+X_train.txt,X_train.txt - with data of features values for each observation

 Descrition of features is contained in features.txt and feature_info.txt in original data source.
 For our analysis only features, which contain inforamtion about mean values and standart deviations, are selected (79 features).